allanpinecone/RAG-Prototype/README.md

 | `PINECONE_API_KEY` | Your Pinecone API key | *required* |
 | `OPENAI_API_KEY` | Your OpenAI API key | *required* |
 | `PINECONE_INDEX_NAME` | Name of the Pinecone index | `vdr-copilot` |

-## Reproducing from Scratch

-The `PROMPT.md` file contains a self-contained AI coding prompt that describes the entire application.
-You can copy and paste it into any AI coding tool (Cursor, Copilot, Windsurf, etc.) to regenerate the full project from scratch.

 ## License